-- ✓ are respected - √ have a sense of belonging and feel safe - ✓ are able to talk openly with trusted adults - ✓ see good mental health as something to be valued and nurtured
+- ✓ are respected

+- ✓ have a sense of belonging and feel safe

+- ✓ see good mental health as something to be valued and nurtured.

 Tips about Good Mental Health

 Simple things that you can do to look after your mental health, either by yourself or with other people.